-Belameh aqueduct - Jenin.
+- Belameh aqueduct - Jenin.
 Water tunnel, hewn in the cliff in Late Bronze Age or Early Iron Age.
 It was possible to walk through it.
-Fell into disuse in 8th century BC.
+Fell into disuse in the 8th century BC.

-Middle Bronze Age Jerusalem channel - Jerusalem.
-A rock cut aqueduct - tunnel, built in Middle Bronze age, circa 1800 BC.
+- Middle Bronze Age Jerusalem channel - Jerusalem.
+A rock cut aqueduct - tunnel, built in Middle Bronze age, around 1800 BC.

 Sites of legends